Rutgers Biology Day

 Rutgers Camden students engaged in biology-related research within a lab or classroom have the opportunity to present their work.
 To be considered for this opportunity, students MUST register and submit their details below by the above deadline.
 Decisions on which abstracts are accepted will be sent out by Monday.

 Students submitting group presentations (i.e., those in PPBR or other course-based research experiences) should have only one person within their group submit their abstract details.
 However, ALL students in that group should register so we get an accurate representation of participants for the lunch order.
-Graduating seniors engaged in research can select whether they would like to present their research as a talk instead of a poster.
+Graduating seniors enrolled in Honors Thesis can select whether they would like to present their research as a talk instead of a poster.

 Poster Printing Guidelines